Do you want to learn how to run a competition on LinkedIn?

 When you’re happy with your prize details, click the Done Editing button.

-If you have more than one prize, you can click the +Add Another Prize button to enter more details.
+If you have more than one prize, click the +Add Another Prize button to enter more details.

 You can set when your giveaway starts and ends on the left side of your screen and choose your preferred time zone under the Start and End Time heading.